FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 info|2019-02-25 17:25:57.038284| [g:2][p:264][CONSENSUS][SEALER]++++++++++++++++ Generating seal on,blkNum=1,tx=0,myIdx=1,hash=ea85c27b...
 ```

-By now, we have completed the construction of agencyA,C to build group2 as shown:
+By now, we have completed the construction of agencyA, C to build group2 as shown:

 ![](../../images/enterprise/tutorial_step_2.png)

 ## Extended Tutorial--agencyC node joins group1

-Adding a node to an existing group requires user to send a command by console.
-The example of adding node to group is as follows:
+Adding a node to an existing group requires users to send command by console.
+The example of adding nodes to the group is as follows:

-Now there are nodes of agencyA,B and B in group1.
-Adding the node of agencyC to group1 needs to get permission of the nodes in the group.
-To take the node of agencyA as example:
+Now there are nodes of agencyA, B and B in group1.
+Adding the node of agencyC to group1 needs to get the permission of the nodes in the group.
+To take the node of agencyA as an example:

-execute the following command in the ~/generator-A directory
+Execute the following command in the ~/generator-A directory.

 ```bash
 cd ~/generator-A